didlix/racheljgraves.co.uk/source/cv.markdown

 ## Personal Profile

-I am an experienced product designer and enginer with a deep understanding of all aspects of both the design and development lifecycle.
-I pride myself on being influential in affecting changes to processes that improve project delivery.
+I am both an experienced software engineer and trained user–centred design consultant with a deep understanding of all aspects the product development lifecycle.
+I pride myself on being influential in affecting changes to processes that help centre product delivery around user needs.

 My skills and experience are most suited for teams that require a user experience designer with development skills required for prototyping products.